mercwar/Robo-Knight-Demos/Standard DHTML C/Readme.md

 ## ⚡ **Next Steps / Expansion Options**
 Hosted Internet Connection

 ---

+# 📜 License

+📝 MIT or your preferred license.
+--
+🛡️ ROBO‑KNIGHT DHTML-X. Use, modify, and integrate freely within your project.

+---

 ## 🤖 Author

-Demonizer — forging ceremonial DHTML with precision.
+FFF Demonizer — architect of forging ceremonial DHTML-X with precision.

 ---